 Programs and projects are designed to deliver the changes needed to meet business strategy.stakeholdermap.com

 By breaking a business plan into programs and projects, senior management ensure a rigorous approach through a standard methodology and a set of techniques that ensure visibility through reporting, control mechanisms, management of risk, cost, quality and change.
-The diagram below illustrates the relationship between business strategy
+The diagram below illustrates the relationship between business strategy and delivery.

 A strategy is broken into a portfolio of programs which deliver outcomes, the programs are further broken down into projects which deliver outputs.
 The outputs from projects enable benefits or outcomes to be realised by program management.

 OGC states that the successful management of change involves a number of activities which include:

 The establishment of a formal program to deliver the business change

 Ensuring that key individuals have explicit roles and responsibilities within the program

 The adoption of a structured project management approach

 Assurance that projects are continually driven by the business case

 Each of these activities are assured by project and program management, because in using projects and programs to deliver change organisations get access to widely recognised tools, methods, and techniques delivered by recognised and certified experts.
 For example: